 The balancing capacity market is directly linked to the energy market, i.e. the BSPs' expectation of the market clearing in the energy market will be reflected in their bidding behaviour for balancing capacity.
-The alternative costs for provision of reserves instead of energy are lowest for the market participants that are almost indifferent to deliver energy, i.e. their marginal costs are near the spot price.
-For reserves to be offered, some market participants can lower their energy output, and others can start energy production at a moderate economic loss.
-The former has a variable cost and the latter have a fixed cost.
+The alternative costs for provision of

-This dependency between the two markets makes it difficult to apply the market coupling principles presented in 3.1.1.
+This dependency between the two markets makes it difficult to apply the market coupling principles as described above.
 For this to be true, there must be no externalities, and no transaction costs, and perfect information is assumed.
 Additionally, the welfare optimization problem must be convex.
 This includes the absence of discrete variables.
 Discrete variables mean combinatorial problems that are hard to solve.
 Balancing capacity bids that reflect fundamental costs cannot be organized as a monotonously increasing "merit order list".

 Non-convexities include start-up and shut-down costs along with minimum output requirements (which state that if a plant is running, it must produce at least a certain amount).
-Due to these combinatorial problem, there does not exist a "market clearing price" in spinning reserve markets that clears a balancing capacity market efficiently, nor a "marginal price".
+Due to this combinatorial problem, there does not exist a "market clearing price" in spinning reserve markets that clears a balancing capacity market efficiently, nor a "marginal price".
 The market price conveys little or no information on which reserve offers were accepted.

-The non-convex effects in the balancing capacity market can be tackled through discrete variables (block bids and combinatorial constraints), and by maximising the welfare integer programming.
-Efficiency of the allocation will be the highest if the energy and balancing capacity market were integrated into one single auction, where the economic surplus is maximised over all matched energy market bids and balancing capacity market bids subject to system constraints.
-However, this will increase the complexity and processing time.
+The non-convex effects in the balancing capacity market can be tackled through discrete variables (block bids and combinatorial constraints), and by maximising the welfare by using mixed integer programming.
+Efficiency of the allocation will be the highest if the procurement of balancing capacity and cross zonal capacity allocation market is integrated into one single auction, where the economic surplus is maximised subject to system constraints.